LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 Content

 - Your essay has a descriptive **heading.**

+- Does your introduction ...

+  catch the reader's attention

+  briefly explain the issue

+  lead up to a thesis statement, which presents both sides of the issue

 - You present **two perspectives on an issue with compelling[^1] arguments** and answer the question you were asked / **fulfil the task you were